 A1.
 Was the current head of government or other chief national authority elected through free and fair elections?
 3 / 4

+The president is directly elected to a five-year term, and will be subject to a two-term limit after the 2020 election.
 Ouattara won the 2015 presidential election in the first round.
 Despite tensions and some government crackdowns on opposition rallies in the lead-up, the election itself was deemed credible by international and domestic observers, and was the first peaceful presidential election in Côte d’Ivoire in more than two decades.
+Ouattara, who is currently serving his second term, has claimed that the 2016 constitution permits him to run for a third in 2020.

 A2.
 Were the current national legislative representatives elected through free and fair elections?
 2 / 4